Can I Contact An Attorney Before Deciding To Take The Breath Or Blood Test?

-How Do I Know What To Do After I Am Released from Jail In Los Angeles County?
+What To Do After Release from Jail

 If you have a California driver’s license and you are arrested in LA County for a DUI, the police will usually take that license from you and send it to the DMV.
 They will give you a pink slip that will serve as a temporary license for 30 days.
 If you were to be pulled over during the 30-day period after the arrest, then you could show the police that pink slip as proof that you are driving lawfully.
 Once you hire an attorney, they will call the DMV and set up a DMV hearing.
 If the DMV hearing is set beyond that 30-day time period, then you will get another temporary license that will allow you drive up until the DMV hearing date.

 It’s important to avoid making the mistake of giving the police information, because they will only try to use it against you in a later prosecution.
 This will make it more difficult for your attorney to represent you.
 Another mistake would be to attempt to handle a DUI case without an attorney.
 Since you are not an attorney, you won’t know which questions to ask or how to properly defend your case.

 Will I Have To Go After a DUI Arrest?